Edward Scissorhands

 Burton conceived Edward Scissorhands from his childhood upbringing in suburban Burbank, California.
-During pre-production of Beetlejuice, Caroline Thompson was hired to adapt Burton's story into a screenplay, and the film began development at 20th Century Fox after Warner Bros. declined.
-Edward Scissorhands was then fast tracked after Burton's critical and financial success with Batman.
-The film also marks the fourth collaboration between Burton and film score composer Danny Elfman, and was Vincent Price's last major role.
+During pre-production of Beetlejuice, Thompson was hired to adapt Burton's story into a screenplay, and the film began development at 20th Century Fox after Warner Bros. declined.
+Edward Scissorhands was then fast-tracked after Burton's critical and financial success with Batman.
+The film also marks the fourth collaboration between Burton and film score composer Danny Elfman, and was Vincent Price's last film role to be released in his lifetime.

-Edward Scissorhands was released to a positive reception from critics and was a financial success, grossing over four times its $20 million budget.
-The film received numerous nominations at the Academy Awards, British Academy Film Awards, and the Saturn Awards, as well as winning the Hugo Award for Best Dramatic Presentation.
+Edward Scissorhands was a critical and commercial success, grossing over four times its $20 million budget.
+The film won the British Academy Film Award for Best Production Design and the Hugo Award for Best Dramatic Presentation, in addition to receiving multiple nominations at the Academy Awards, British Academy Film Awards, and the Saturn Awards.
 Both Burton and Elfman consider Edward Scissorhands their most personal and favorite work.